dapatil/docstamp_contract/README.md

-# docstamp_contract
-Solidity contract for DocStamp
+# Ethereum Contracts for docstamp.io